piantedosi/piantedosi.github.io/gibbs sampling from decision tree/gibbs_sampling_from_decision_tree.md

 Let's look at a pair plot that compares the generated data and the original data from the test set.
 ![image info](./original_and_new.png)

-From this simple visual inspection we can se that the method seams to work, but in high dimensional setting, complex interaction cannot be shown in a simple pair plot.
+From this simple visual inspection we can see that the method seams to work, but in high dimensional setting, complex interaction cannot be shown in a simple pair plot.
 To further check the quality of the modelling we can use an adversarial model.

 We will also use this adversarial model to calculate how many sweeps are needed to get good enough data.

 ## Adversarial modelling

 Adversarial modelling is a technique that can be used to check if two different dataset are sampled from the same joint distribution.
-In our case we want to compare the generated dataset, $$\hat{X}_{test} = \{(\hat(x)_{1,i},...,x_{n,i})\}_{1,...,t}$$ and the test dataset $$X_{test}=\{(x_{1,i},...,x_{n,i})\}_{1,...,t}$$.
+In our case we want to compare the generated dataset, $$\hat{X} = \{(\hat(x)_{1,i},...,x_{n,i})\}_{1,...,t}$$ and the test dataset $$X_{test}=\{(x_{1,i},...,x_{n,i})\}_{1,...,t}$$.
 To do this we construct a new dataset merging together these two dataset and adding a variable, which we will try to predict in a supervised learning process.
 This new variable will signal the origin of the specific data point.
-This new dataset will be model with the standard playbook of a supervised learning binary classification problem.
+We will model the new dataset with the standard playbook of a supervised learning binary classification problem.
 The accuracy of this prediction will be the metric used to judge if the different dataset are sampled from the same joint distribution.
 An high accuracy, close to $$1$$, means that the datasets are very distinguishable, a low accuracy, close to $$0.5$$, means that the datasets are undistinguishable.

-In the next plot we see how the adversarial accuracy decreases al the number of sweeps increases.
+In the next plot we see how the adversarial accuracy decreases as the number of sweeps increases.

 ![image info](./adversarial.png)

-As we can see around $$10$$ sweeps of the Gibbs sampling process the generative model has reached a plateau in the data generation ability.
+As we can see, around $$10$$ sweeps of the Gibbs sampling process, the generative model has reached a plateau in its data generation ability.
 This means that the data generated in this way are not completely indistinguishable from real word data, but they come pretty close.

 ## The sampling process visualized.
 In this gif we can see the process of convergence of the Gibbs sampling.
 The real data is in orange and the generated data is in blue: